 Theta loosely gestured to the bodies on the floor.
 “And what of them?
 You saw it yourself.
 Fully coherent and feeling, but clearly being manipulated.”

 Gabrielle stared past Theta towards the bodies with a grimace.

 “Gamma and Beta knocked them because they were infected by the Manipulator.
 Would infect others.
-It was what they viewed as necessary,” Theta said before he abruptly, rapidly explained the concept of offshoots and compared the Manipulator in question to a fungal spore.
+It was what they viewed as necessary,” Theta said before he abruptly, rapidly explained the concept of offshoots and spores and compared the Manipulator in question basically to a mushroom.